 We decided to visit my family in Ontario this past summer because we wanted to bring everyone together.
 We wanted our young boys to get to know my Dad and my brother and his children.
 It felt very important.

-I remember saying to Nicole, “I don’t know how much time we have with Dad, so we should rent a cottage this summer and spend time together, doing nothing but BBQ’ing and sitting in front of a campfire.”
+I remember saying to Nicole, “I don’t know how much time we have with Dad.
+We should rent a cottage this summer and spend time together, doing nothing but BBQ’ing and sitting in front of a campfire.”

-So we booked a trip to Ontario instead of traveling to Europe, which was our original plan for the summer.
+So we booked a trip to Ontario instead of traveling to Europe, which was our original plan.

 It was the right decision.